corgijan/easy-e-invoice/README.md

 # Easy E-Invoice
+XRechnung is a standardized electronic invoice format developed to comply with the European Directive 2014/55/EU, which mandates electronic invoicing in public procurement.
+It is primarily used in Germany, but it adheres to EU-wide guidelines for electronic invoicing.
+``BETA BEWARE``

 This package allows you to easily create E-Invocies that are ready to be used in EU countries.